 The Las Cruces Museum System aims to provide a welcoming environment for the curious so they can gain new insights and experience personal and community enrichment.
 The museums showcase exhibitions on local, national, and global themes to educate and inspire visitors from near and far.
 Admission is FREE.
-Our museum system includes:

 The Branigan Cultural Center is dedicated to engaging visitors in the rich heritage of the Southwest and the world-at-large through artistic, cultural and historical exhibitions and programs.
 Housed in a 1935 Pueblo Revival- style building, it was the first library in Las Cruces.

 The Museum of Art features juried, invitational, and traveling exhibitions with artwork by nationally and internationally known artists.
 Through the Studio Program, the Museum offers professional art instruction for youth and adults in drawing, painting, ceramics, and other media.

 The Las Cruces Museum of Nature and Science, or MoNaS, inspires curiosity about the sciences, facilitates life-long learning, and promotes stewardship of the natural environment of the Chihuahuan Desert and southern New Mexico.

 The mission of the Railroad Museum is to preserve the heritage of railroading through a series of miniature representations of New Mexico railroads, as well as research and preserve the history of model railroading.

 Illumination: Crows and Ravens